-Turn Christmas into a “flavor-tripping” party: Have everyone pop one of these tablets in their mouth and then suck on a lemon-slice.
+Turn Christmas into a “flavor-tripping” party: Have everyone pop one of these tablets into their mouth and then suck on a lemon-slice.
 Let the fun ensue.

 This pocket-size drawing journal offers imaginative “prompts” for tiny things to draw, like a hot-pepper flake or the last bite of a cookie.
 Pair it with a fancy pencil.

-Plop this ingenious little egg timer to a pot of boiling water and its red face changes color to indicate when your egg is soft, medium, or hard-boiled.
+Plop this ingenious little egg timer into a pot of boiling water, and its red face changes color to indicate when your egg is soft, medium, or hard-boiled.

-Give a pack of these Dynotag stickers to the forgetful friend in your life: They can stick them on their phone, keys, remote control, umbrella, or the bottom of their husband’s shoes, and they’ll be able to track their whereabouts.
+Give a pack of these Dynotag stickers.
+They can stick them on their phone, keys, remote control, umbrella, or the bottom of their husband’s shoes, and they’ll be able to track their whereabouts.